TL;DR

 The good news: they are not mutually exclusive.
 Use the AI SDK for your user-facing streaming features and LangChain for your backend RAG pipeline.
 That is a pattern that works well in production.

-For a deeper comparison of AI frameworks and how they fit into agentic workflows, check out the frameworks guide on SubAgent.
+For a deeper comparison of AI frameworks and how they fit into agentic workflows, check out the AI agent frameworks guide, how to build AI agents in TypeScript, and the frameworks guide on SubAgent.
+If you are choosing tools by budget as well as architecture, pair this with the AI coding tools pricing comparison.

 Technical content at the intersection of AI and development.
 Building with AI agents, Claude Code, and modern dev tools - then showing you exactly how it works.